-Home » All Posts » Gluten-Free » Mashed Butternut Squash
+Home » All Posts » Side Dish Recipes » Mashed Butternut Squash

 Mashed Butternut Squash

-Mashed Butternut Squash is an easy, good for you, side dish that is perfect for any holiday!!
-This Mashed Butternut Squash recipe is a sun kissed fruit (yes, it’s a fruit) that is loaded with fiber, vitamins, antioxidants, and minerals.
+Mashed Butternut Squash is an easy, good for you, side dish that is perfect anytime!!
+This butternut squash recipe is a sun kissed fruit (yes, it’s a fruit) that is loaded with fiber, vitamins, antioxidants, and minerals.

 As long as I can remember, butternut squash has always been on our family’s Thanksgiving table.
 Everyone looks forward to having mashed squash because it comes right out of our garden and is made fresh for our Thanksgiving dinner.